 If there is a rare chance of computers movement across remote office, instead of defining the IP scope, you can move these computers using the Move to option available in Computers tab under SoM.

-Users who tend to travel apart from the remote offices like sales and marketing executives tend to access Desktop Central server via internet.
+Users who tend to travel apart from the remote offices like sales and marketing executives tend to access the product server via internet.
 For these users, you can configure a default remote office, such that if a user does not fall under the IP scope of any remote office, they will be automatically assigned to the default remote office.
 Default remote office works only if IP Scope is configured for other local office or a remote office.
 Follow the below steps to configure "Default Remote Office"

 Thus managing computers of roaming users is made easier.